 10 DTC brands disrupting the furniture industry

 The furniture retail landscape has changed.
 Today, a new generation of disruptive DTC brands are shaking up retail — setting high standards for pleasant furniture shopping experiences.
 Let’s take a look at some of the best DTC furniture brands redefining the furniture buyer’s journey.

 Monte Design is a family-owned Canadian brand that’s been manufacturing luxury furniture for both adults and children since 2006.
 Besides selling the furniture through their own channels, Monte Design also has retail partners.

 Monte’s team is passionate about beautiful design, superior quality, and excellent customer service.

 When you open their product pages, you can instantly spot their dedication to creating a bespoke online shopping experience.
 From 360-degree views and 4K zoom to alternate angle images and a user-friendly product configurator, Monte Design relies on high-quality 3D product visualization to bring products to life.

-“Having the image is one thing; but then to be able to spin it, zoom into it, and really get in there … that’s fantastic!” — Ralph Montemurro, Founder of Monte Design
+“Having the image is one thing; but then to be able to spin it, zoom into it, and really get in there … that’s fantastic!” - Ralph Montemurro, Founder, Monte Design

 Now, products are fully customizable across the whole website.
 Customers can play around with colors and patterns, and once they decide on the winning combination, the final product can be immediately showcased in high quality.
 This removes doubt and helps shoppers make the right decision, a vital step in every customer journey.